scottbez1/smartknob/README.md

 **Does it work with XYZ?**

-No. So far I've only implemented enough firmware for the demo shown in the video, so you can't actually use it for anything productive yet.
+Not yet.
+So far I've only implemented enough firmware for the demo shown in the video, so you can't actually use it for anything productive yet.
 The basic detent configuration API is there, but not much else.
 Lots of firmware work remains to be done.
 If you build one, I'd love your help adding support for XYZ though!

 **Can I buy one as a kit or already assembled?**